 Charles Powell was born in Madrid (Spain) in 1960, the second son of a British father, Arthur F. Powell OBE (1924-2009) and a Spanish mother, Julia Solares Navarro (b.
 1929).
 His paternal grandfather, Frank J. Powell, was a prominent English judge and unsuccessful Liberal politician who is remembered, among other things, for his classic study of The trial of Jesus Christ (1948).
 There is a very good collection of photographs of him in the National Portrait Gallery.

 Arthur attended King’s College School (Wimbledon) and later studied Russian at the School of Slavonic and East European Studies (London), where he developed a keen interest in linguistics, and later published several books on the teaching of English as a foreign language.
 Like so many other Spanish women brought up in the post-Civil War years, Julia was unable to attend University after completing her schooling, something she always regretted.
-After marrying in London in 1957, his parents moved to Italy, and lived in Milan, Naples and Palermo.
+After marrying in London in 1957, they moved to Italy, and lived in Milan, Naples and Palermo.
 Charles is particularly fond of one of their best friends, his Italian godfather (no joke intended) Edgardo Tito Saronne, a former professor of Slavonic studies at Bologna University.

 Charles was educated at Runnymede College, the school founded by his parents in Madrid in 1967, which is widely recognised as one of the best British schools outside the United Kingdom; his older brother, Frank (b.
 1958) is currently the headmaster.
 His younger sister, Paloma (b.
 1965) is deputy director (Budget) at the UN Refugee Agency (UNHCR) based in Geneva (Switzerland).